IBM/prompt-declaration-language/docs/tutorial.md

 --8<-- "./examples/tutorial/model_chaining.pdl"
 ```

-In this program, the first call is to a granite model to complete the sentence `Hello, world!`.
+In this program, the first call is to a Granite model to complete the sentence `Hello, world!`.
 The following block in the document prints out the sentence: `Translate this to French`.
-The final line of the program takes the entire document produced so far and passes it as input to the granite multilingual model.
+The final line of the program takes the entire document produced so far and passes it as input to the Granite multilingual model.
 Notice that the input passed to this model is the document up to that point, represented as a conversation.
 This makes it easy to chain models together and continue building on previous interactions.

 When we execute this program, we obtain: